mit-cml/iot-website-source/docs/src/app/pages/GetStartedIntro.md

 <b>Then try a How To sensor app</b><br>
-Now that you have tried the Starter Tutorial, you may want to try connecting with different types of sensors and components such as:
+Now that you have tried the Starter Tutorial, you may want to try connecting with different types of sensors and modules such as:

 - Temperature sensor
 - Button

-Visit the [How To](#/teachers/howtos) page for a full list of sensor apps available in this MIT App Inventor IoT release.
+Visit the [How To](#/teachers/howtos) page for a full list of demonstration apps available in this MIT App Inventor IoT release.